Brit Morin: Brit + Co

 In 2011, at age 25, Morin left Google to start Brit + Co, a San Francisco-based website and lifestyle brand targeted at women.
 By 2017 the company was reaching 130 million people per month.

 The company raised $1.25 million in initial seed funding in April 2012.
 The following year, it closed funding rounds with $6.3 million in Series A funding led by Oak Investment Partners.
 Led by Intel Capital, the company received $20 million in Series B funding in 2015, allowing them to make their first acquisition of a DIY app called Snapguide.
 By 2017, it was reported that Brit + Co had received $45 million in venture capital funding from investors like Verizon Ventures and Marissa Mayer, and was selected for the Disney Accelerator Program.

 Offline Ventures

 In 2020 Morin launched the venture capital fund and studio Offline Ventures with Dave Morin, Nate Bosshard, and James Higa, to invest in and incubate early stage technology companies developing health technology.

 Selfmade

 In 2020 Morin launched Selfmade, a subscription based marketplace and community for female founders to learn how to start and develop a business.

 BFF

 In 2022, Morin and fellow entrepreneur Jamie Schmidt co-founded BFF, an online community to educate women and non-binary people on web3.

 Podcasts

 From 2020 - 2022 Morin hosted the podcast "Teach Me Something New" in partnership with iHeartMedia, interviewing guests such as Ashton Kutcher, Mila Kunis, Meena Harris and Glennon Doyle.

 In 2022, Morin launched First In Line, a podcast on which Morin talks to entrepreneurs, celebrities, and CEOs about the future of business.
-Guests have included Eva Longoria, Mila Kunis and Gwyneth Paltrow.